 If you’ve never had a yeast infection, you’re one of the lucky ones, but that doesn’t mean that you won’t get one on your next trip.
 New products, climates and lifestyle changes can throw off the PH balance of your lady parts, causing an infection that can put a serious damper on your adventure.

 So what do you do if you’re traveling and get a yeast infection, but you’re nowhere near a pharmacy?
 Or you don’t know the language to describe your symptoms?
 Or they simply do not have the medication you’re looking for?

 If you know you’re prone to yeast infections, do yourself a favor and pack some Monistat with the rest of your ‘just in case’ medications.
 But if you find yourself stuck without traditional treatment options (ie, over-the-counter meds), here are some natural remedies and tips to help you feel better, fast:

-- Stay dry and cool.
 The bacteria that causes yeast infections thrives in moist, warm environments.
 This means no lounging in a wet bikini.
 Avoid activities that make you sweat.
 Take cool showers, and towel off thoroughly.

-- Avoid clingy clothing.
 No panty hose, tights or spandex.
 Wear cotton panties, as it’s the most breathable fabric.
 Stick to skirts if possible, or any of your other lose bottoms.

-- Avoid harsh soaps and feminine hygiene products, as they will hurt more than help.
+Also avoid feminine hygiene products, as they will hurt more than help.
 Avoid anti-bacterial soaps as well, as they will kill the good bacteria that is fighting off your infection.